 b.
 Payment Arrangements

 Some families may not be in a position to pay contributions and charges all at one time.
-The Manager of Corporate Services will assist in formulating a payment plan to suit each family.
+The Manager, Corporate Services will assist in formulating a payment plan to suit each family.
 Please do not hesitate to contact the College if you have any queries regarding contributions and charges.

-Please Note: All information and government allowances stated herein were correct at the time of printing this form.
+Please Note: All information and government allowances stated above were correct at the time of printing the Contributions & Charges 2018 form.

 In 2013, Ballajura Community College implemented a new system for the processing of Student Contributions and Charges.